Benefits of options trading

 Cash-secured puts

-Cash-secured puts involve selling a put while simultaneously setting aside the funds to purchase the asset if its price drops below the option’s strike price.
+Cash-secured puts involves selling a put option while simultaneously setting aside the funds to purchase the stock if it drops to the option's strike price.

-If the underlying asset price stays above the strike price, the put option will expire worthless.
-With OTC options, you’ll keep the premium paid (for spread bet options, you’ll keep the equivalent of the option price multiplied by the stake).
-If the asset price falls below the strike price, you’ll be obligated to buy the asset at the strike price, but you’ll retain the premium, or its equivalent.
+If the stock stays above the strike price, the put option will expire worthless, and you keep the premium paid to open the position.
+If the stock falls below the strike price, you will be obligated to buy the stock at the strike price, but get to keep the premium.

-This strategy allows you to take advantage of market stability, or to potentially buy a stock at a lower price, while keeping the premium paid with OTC options (or its equivalent for spread bet options).
+This is a way to speculate on price movements or to potentially buy a stock at a lower price, while also keeping the premium paid.

 Covered calls

 Covered calls are a strategy where you hold a long position in a stock and sell (write) call options on that stock.
-With OTC options, you earn a premium from selling the call (with spread bet options, you earn the equivalent of the option price multiplied by the stake).
+You earn a premium from selling the call, but the potential upside is capped if the stock rises beyond the call's strike price.

 This strategy provides an income stream on top of any dividends or gains from the stock, but limits the upside potential.